MortenMeisler/AzureAutomationFormGenerator/README.md

 ## Requirements

-[Microsoft Docs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal) - Create Service Principal that has permission to your Azure Automation Account
+ - Create Service Principal that has permission to your Azure Automation Account.
+[Read more here:](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal)

 ## Getting Started